 CPA funds can only be spent on certain funding categories: community housing, historic preservation, and open space and recreation.
 Each of these categories must be allocated 10% of each year's funding, and the remaining 70% of CPA funds must be spent on these categories, though towns may allocate the proportion of that 70% any way they see fit.
 (A small portion of the fund may also be spent on fund administrative costs.)
-Each year, town allocations of CPA funds are recommended by a community (typically a "Community Preservation Committee") and approved by Town Meeting/Town Council.
-CPA appropriations can be project-specific and determined annually, and CPA funds can be placed in a local Affordable Housing Trust Fund, which can hold them and spend them as projects require (as long as the projects they eventually fund accord with CPA spending requirements).
-Because of the affordable housing expertise typically associated with Affordable Housing Trust boards, placing CPA funds for housing in a local Affordable Housing Trust Fund is typically the most strategic move for towns.
+Each year, town allocations of CPA funds are recommended by a community (typically a "Community Preservation Committee") and approved by Town Meeting.
+CPA appropriations can be project-specific and determined annually, or CPA funds can be placed in a local Affordable Housing Trust Fund, which can hold them and spend them as needed (as long as the projects they eventually fund accord with CPA spending requirements).